Memory¶

 How Search Works¶

-recall_memories uses a two-tier search strategy:
+recall_memories uses a two-tier strategy:

 - BM25 full-text search — SQLite FTS5 tokenizes content and ranks results by term frequency.
 Best for natural language queries ("favorite color", "project deadline").